 Low margins plus high CPC and no repeat business.
 If your average job profit is $200, your CPC is $15 and your conversion rate is 3%, you're paying about $500 to acquire a customer.
 That's a $300 loss per job.
 Unless that customer comes back repeatedly, the maths doesn't work.

 No landing page and no conversion tracking.
 Running Ads to your homepage with no way to track what happens is lighting money on fire.
 You need a focused landing page, a clear call to action and conversion tracking before you spend a dollar.
+Installing GA4 correctly is the unglamorous first step.

 You can't answer calls or respond to enquiries quickly.
 You're paying for every click.
 If someone fills out a form and you take three days to respond, they've already hired your competitor.
 Speed of follow up is the single biggest determinant of whether Ads are profitable for service businesses.

-When to run both (the "best of both" play)
+When to run both (the 'best of both' play)

-For most established Melbourne businesses, the real question isn't "SEO or Ads?"
-It's "How do I run both intelligently?"
+For most established Melbourne businesses, the real question isn't 'SEO or Ads?'
+It's 'How do I run both intelligently?'

 The combined strategy that actually works

 Google Ads as a learning tool.
 Ads give you immediate data.
 Within weeks, you know which keywords generate enquiries, which ad copy resonates and what your actual conversion rate is.
 That data is gold for your SEO strategy.
-If "blocked drain Footscray" converts at 7% on Ads, that's a suburb service combination worth building an organic page for.
+If 'blocked drain Footscray' converts at 7% on Ads, that's a suburb service combination worth building an organic page for.

 SEO as the long term cost reducer.
 Every keyword you rank for organically is one you eventually don't need to pay for on Ads.
 Over time, as SEO builds, you can strategically reduce ad spend on terms where you're ranking well organically and redirect that budget to new service areas or competitive terms where organic rankings haven't matured yet.